How can a teenager improve their budgeting skills? Common teen budgeting problems, and some solutions to help.

 How does your teen stack up with this?
 Is their spending at the root of some of their budgeting problems?

-I hope I’ve shown you the opportunities and, at least, first step forward in turning these common teen budget problems into budget skills.
+I hope I’ve shown you the opportunities and, at least, the first step forward in turning these common teen budget problems into budget skills.
 How can a teenager improve their budget?
 By making mistakes, and turning them around.
 Just know that they might not get it right away.
 Budgeting and learning how to budget is a process, not a one-time activity.